sylphlab/zen-coder/memory-bank/activeContext.md

 - **New Principle:** Tools should support batch operations.
 - Prioritized human-readable, inline tool status summaries.
 - Confirmed tool results are passed back to the AI.
+- Delegated API key and status management to individual provider modules, simplifying `AiService`.
-- Refactored AI provider handling into modular components for better organization and extensibility.
+- Refactored AI provider handling into modular components (Initial refactor).
 - Added search functionality to the Settings page Provider list (Previous).
 - Implemented dynamic fetching of OpenRouter models (Moved to provider module).
 - Implemented API Key input and setting mechanism in the Settings page (Previous).